 Depending on the aperture size and shape of the lens, lens flare may also appear in specific photographs.

 The focus point may shift when you use smaller apertures, even if you are not moving the focus ring or in manual focus.
 Focus shift is a type of lens aberration where the lens may not focus light similarly at the center and the edges.
 For example, the focus point might change slightly when the light is blocked at the borders.

 If your lens has focus shift issues, follow the given instructions to identify the severity.

 - Place your camera on a tripod, and set the lens to manual focus.

-- Focus at the center of an object with small details that extends backwards.
+- Focus on the center of an object with small details that extends backward.
 For instance, a table with a tablecloth.

 - Click a photo at your lens’ widest and smallest aperture without moving the focus ring while you are still on manual focus.

 - Zoom in on these photos at 100% on your computer to check if the sharpest point of focus continuously moves farther back as you stop down.
 Your focus shift issue is worse if the focus moves more.